Ravens rookie Lamar Jackson enters NFL with a lifelong will to play quarterback

 He’s the first to criticize himself for these inconsistencies.
 By his own reckoning, he’s yet to deliver a stellar performance in a Ravens uniform.

-“I need to keep a wider base,” he acknowledges in critiquing his throwing motion.
+“I need to keep a wider base,” he acknowledged in critiquing his throwing motion.
 “Open up my hips.
 The pocket closes and I might just get a little narrow up on my toes.
 Then I’m on and off, not consistent.”

 Given the remarkable attention Jackson commands, it would be unsurprising if teammates subtly resented him.
 Instead, he seems to win their affection with his relentless good cheer, lack of ego and sly humor.
 He’s a homebody who’d rather take a nap or watch film than hit the town.